What’s inside the CARES Act for construction professionals?

 - Unable to work because their place of employment is closed

 We’re here for you

-For more information regarding the CARES Act, check out our webisode featuring our expert panel: Nick Knihnisky, our Buildertrend legal expert; Chris Anderson, financial expert from Monthend; and Paul Wurth, co-host of “The Building Code” podcast.
+For more information regarding the CARES Act, check out our webisode featuring our expert panel: Nick Knihnisky, our Buildertrend legal expert, and Paul Wurth, co-host of “The Building Code” podcast.